scikit-image/scikit-image/doc/source/skips/3-transition-to-v1.rst

 Not making the proposed API changes ...................................

-Another possibility is to reject backwards compatible API changes outright, except in extreme cases.
+Another possibility is to reject backwards incompatible API changes outright, except in extreme cases.
 The core team feels that this is essentially equivalent to pinning the library at 0.19.